 Santa Teresa di Riva

 While Italy in general, has a reputation for its delicious cuisine, for me, Sicily holds the title for food utopia.
-Fruits packed full of flavor, perfectly ripe vegetables thanks to the climate, and not forgetting the abundance of fresh fish and seafood available daily.
+Flavorful fruits, perfectly ripe vegetables, and not forgetting the abundance of fresh fish and seafood available daily.
 Homemade gelato in a fluffy buttery brioche bun is a must, as is the traditional Granita typically eaten at breakfast.

 I recommend Santa Teresa di Riva if you’re looking for a more local experience, and prefer to stay clear of tourists.
 If, however, you want to follow the crowds, there’s one place you have to visit.